-[Case 9] Concealment of criminal proceeds related to an international business email fraud scheme by a Japanese man
+[Case 10] Concealment of criminal proceeds related to an international business email fraud scheme by a Japanese man

-A Japanese driver received money in an account opened in Japan managed by him from the fraud victim, which was a company in the US that he had deceived by sending fraudulent business emails.
-He disguised the money as legal business proceeds in order to withdraw money from the account.
+A male company representative and others received money in an account opened in Japan and managed by them from the fraud victim, a US resident who he had deceived by sending fraudulent business emails.
+They disguised the money as legal business proceeds in order to withdraw money from the account.
 This case was cleared as a violation of the Act on Punishment of Organized Crimes (concealment of criminal proceeds, etc.).
-(Saitama, in July)
+(Metropolitan Police Department, in February)